• myAccount

 Know the Regulations

-Spills are heavily regulated by EPA and OSHA.
+First and foremost, spills are heavily regulated by EPA and OSHA.
 Some of the major compliance regulations include Hazardous Waste Operations and Emergency Response (HAZWOPER; OSHA), RCRA Parts 243 and 265 (EPA), and the Spill Prevention, Control, and Countermeasure Rule (SPCC; EPA).

-Whether or not these regulations apply to your facility, you can use these seven strategies to improve spill prevention and containment for your facility.
+That said, whether or not these regulations apply to your facility, you can use these seven strategies to improve spill prevention and containment for your facility.

 1. Explore Ways to Use Less (Source Reduction)